nodejs/node/doc/api/quic.md

     Value is a numeric bitmask of the `SSL_OP_*` options from [OpenSSL Options][].
   * `servername` {string} The SNI servername.
-  * `sessionIdContext` {string} Opaque identifier used by servers to ensure session state is not shared between applications.
-Unused by clients.
   * `sessionTicket`: {Buffer|TypedArray|DataView} The serialized TLS Session Ticket from a previously established session.
 These would have been provided as part of the `'sessionTicket`' event on a previous